Find Schools

 The states with the most job growth for Bill Collector are Utah, Maryland, and Tennessee.
 Watch out if you plan on working in Illinois, Maine, or Alabama.
 These states have the worst job growth for this type of profession.

-How Much Does a Bill Collector Make?
+Salary for a Bill Collector

-The salary for Bill and Account Collectors ranges between about $24,620 and $55,360 a year.
+The average yearly salary of a Bill Collector ranges between $24,620 and $55,360.

 undefined